Updated: Nov 28

 Filing a California probate case comes with a slew of third-party fees.
 These expenses do not include skilled document processing services or legal fees if you appoint anyone to assist you.

-Judicial expenses and other compulsory fees can be incurred by a traditional estate.
+A traditional estate can incur judicial expenses and other compulsory fees.
 The following is a list of popular third-party costs in a complete California probate:

 Fee for filing a petition in court for the first time

 Each newspaper charges a different fee for lodging.
-When there are many options for newspapers that are suitable for publication, a person can shop around for the best deal.
+When there are many newspaper options that are suitable for publication, a person can shop around for the best deal.
 Other times, you will only have one choice.

 Letters certified copy